Savings Goal Calculator

 How the Savings Goal Formula Works

-This calculator finds the number of months needed to reach your goal using the future value formula for regular contributions:
+This calculator finds the number of months needed to reach your goal using the future value formula for regular contributions with compound interest:

 FV = S × (1+r)^n + C × [(1+r)^n − 1] ÷ r